 Identifying features typical of ecological complexity

 We began by compiling a list of features that are typically associated with the study of complexity in the scientific literature, with an emphasis on ecological literature.
 An initial screening showed that different articles that mention and define complexity highlight different features (Table S1).
-For instance, we tried searching for reviews summarizing ideas from complexity science in ecology with little success [but see (65, 69)(65, 69)].
+For instance, we tried searching for reviews summarizing ideas from complexity science in ecology with little success [but see (65, 69)].
 We concluded that identifying the features typical of complex systems in ecology as described in complexity science was not possible based on an automatic procedure.
 This is because different authors use complexity to describe very different ideas and processes or use different words to refer to the same concept, which makes the design of a systematic review prohibitive.
-We, therefore, chose an unstructured, critical review approach (133)(133), based on a mixture of article retrieval with fixed search strings (e.g., ‘complexity’ AND ‘ecology’ AND ‘review’) and scouting of the references cited in seminal articles that we deemed relevant for our exercise.
+We therefore chose an unstructured, critical review approach (133), based on a mixture of article retrieval with fixed search strings (e.g., ‘complexity’ AND ‘ecology’ AND ‘review’) and scouting of the references cited in seminal articles that we deemed relevant for our exercise.

 We refer to several documents for discussion of the features identified in our review (Table 1).
-These include books and book chapters (3, 5, 6, 21, 43, 57, 83–85)(3, 5, 6, 21, 43, 57, 83–85), and various types of peer-reviewed scientific articles (hereafter, “articles”), particularly reviews (4, 10, 11, 18, 31, 33, 38, 54, 65, 68, 69, 72, 81, 86–89)(4, 10, 11, 18, 31, 33, 38, 54, 65, 68, 69, 72, 81, 86–89).
+These include books and book chapters (3, 5, 6, 21, 43, 57, 83–85), and various types of peer-reviewed scientific articles (hereafter, “articles”), particularly reviews (4, 10, 11, 18, 31, 33, 38, 54, 65, 68, 69, 72, 81, 86–89).
 While other relevant perspectives certainly exist in the literature, we suggest that this body of literature captured what characterizes complex systems reasonably well because we targeted the perspective of several independent groups of authors interested in CSS, often recognized as leaders in the study of complexity, and because we included recent reviews, capturing ideas at the forefront of the study of ecological complexity.

 Our critical review identified 23 major features typical of ecological complexity (Table 1).
-We note that some features initially under consideration, including the terms’ hysteresis’, ‘panarchy’, and ‘heterarchy’, were removed because they appeared rarely in the articles assessed in our analysis (Fig. S5).
+We note that some features initially under consideration, including the terms ‘hysteresis’, ‘panarchy’, and ‘heterarchy’, were removed because they appeared rarely in the articles assessed in our analysis (Fig. S5).
 We used single words to represent each of the selected features, aiming to ensure comparability on the frequency of use of different features across studies (Table 1).
 These words were carefully chosen to be as broadly representative of the features as possible.
 For example, a common feature emerging in the literature is the idea that complex systems are composed of units that differ among themselves; this is typically discussed as ‘diversity’, but can be also associated with ‘entropy’, e.g., in biodiversity science, and ‘heterogeneity’, e.g., in landscape ecology.
 Because we selected a single word to represent each of the compiled features to ensure comparability in features’ counts among articles, we acknowledge that our results might be sensitive to the word selected.
 We also recognize that any two articles might share similar features, but address them with different approaches.
 These nuances are challenging to capture when conducting bibliometric analyses, and our results should be evaluated keeping this in mind.

 Systematic mapping of the literature